Degenerate horizons, Einstein metrics, and Lens space bundles: Einstein metrics on Lens space bundles

 \subsection{Statement of theorem}

 \begin{theorem} Given any Fano K\"ahler-Einstein manifold $K$, let $P_{m_1,m_2}$ be the principal $T^2$-bundle over $K$ specified by the characteristic classes $(m_1 a, m_2 a)$ where $a \in H^2(K, \mathbb{Z})$ is the indivisible class given by $c_1(K)=pa$ with $p \in \mathbb{N}$ and $m_i \in \mathbb{Z}$.
 For all positive integers $(m_1,m_2,j,k)$ such that $m_1>m_2$, there exists a smooth Einstein metric on the associated Lens space bundles $S= P_{m_1,m_2} \times_{T^2} L(j,k)$. \end{theorem} We will prove this in the subsequent sections by an explicit construction of a class of local metrics and then apply the detailed global analysis derived in section \ref{sec:global}.
-In fact our local metrics are not new: for $K=\mathbb{CP}^{n-1}$ they are the special case of the (Euclideanised) Myers-Perry de Sitter metrics with all rotation parameters equal~\cite{CLPP}, whereas for general $K$ they have recently been found by a different method in~\cite{DChen}.
-Our global analysis encompasses a larger set of solutions than those in~\cite{Yasui, DChen}, whose analysis restricted attention to $S^3$ fibres ($j=1$).
-In particular, these works did not capture the Sasaki-Einstein manifolds of~\cite{GMSW}, which correspond to the special case $ m_1+m_2= p j$ of the above theorem.
-For $K= \mathbb{CP}^{n-1}$ our solutions coincide with the ones presented in~\cite{CLPP} specialised to the cohomogeneity-1 case.
+In fact our local metrics are not new.
+For $K=\mathbb{CP}^{n-1}$, they correspond to the special case of the (Euclideanised) Myers-Perry de Sitter metrics with all rotation parameters equal~\cite{CLPP}.
+For general $K$, they arise as a special case in the classification of Einstein metrics admitting a closed conformal Killing Yano tensor~\cite{Yasui:2011pr}; they have also been recently found by a different method~\cite{DChen}.
+Our global analysis encompasses a larger set of solutions than those in~\cite{Yasui, Yasui:2011pr, DChen}, whose analysis restricted attention to $S^3$ fibres ($j=1$).
+In particular, these works did not capture the infinite class of Sasaki-Einstein manifolds of~\cite{GMSW}, which correspond to the special case $ m_1+m_2= p j$ of the above theorem.